 A person's hand holding a phone displaying the ibotta app main page above a shopping cart with the basket filled with school supplies.

 On May 1, 2023, Ibotta added some new terms and conditions to their offers.
-For select stores, like Target, you’ll now see “This offer can’t be combined with coupons for the same product.”
-Considering Target offers great coupons in the Target Circle app, this one really stinks.
-It’s bad enough they disabled automatic redemption at Target in 2022.
+For select stores, you’ll see “This offer can’t be combined with coupons for the same product.”

-Ibotta’s anti-stacking stance isn’t new, but adding Target, Kroger, and CVS to the list of restricted stores is.
+The anti-stacking Ibotta changes aren’t new, but adding Kroger and CVS to the list of restricted stores is.
 In Sept.
 2022, Ibotta made a few tweaks to how they address stacking coupons.
 While generally they say you can stack coupons and Ibotta rebates, there are some specific offers/products that don’t allow it.

 Some Ibotta rebates may have restrictions that don’t allow you to pair them with other coupons.
 And those “other” coupons include manufacturer coupons, paper coupons, digital coupon codes, and digital retailer rewards (like CVS ExtraBucks Rewards or Ulta rewards points).